 The following House Files were introduced:

-H. F. 153, A bill for an act proposing an amendment to the Minnesota Constitution, article XIII, section 1; providing for a fundamental right to quality public education for all children.
+H. F. 2974, A bill for an act proposing an amendment to the Minnesota Constitution, article XIII, by adding a section; preserving the freedom to choose health care and health care coverage.

-The bill was read for the first time and referred to the Committee on Government Operations.
+The bill was read for the first time and referred to the Committee on State Government Finance.

-The bill was read for the first time and referred to the Higher Education Finance and Policy Division.
+The bill was read for the first time and referred to the Committee on Public Safety and Crime Prevention Policy and Finance.